 - Door opening warning and audible lights on warning

 - Driver and front passenger airbags with passenger deactive switch

 - selective cab and load area locking via 3 button plip remote control key

 - Electronic Stability Control and ABS with hill start assist

 Review courtesy of Car and Driving

 With style and size on its side, the latest Peugeot Expert is ready to do battle with the small panel van sector's big hitters.
-Jonathan Crouch checks out the third generation version
+Jonathan Crouch checks out the revised third generation version

 Ten Second Review

 Want a job done properly?
 Then call in an Expert.
 In this case, we're talking LCVs, medium-sized ones to be exact.
-This is Peugeot's new-generation Euro6-compatible entry in the volume medium-range van sector, where VW Transporters, Vauxhall Vivaros, Mercedes Vitos, Renault Trafics and Ford Transit Custom models rule the roost.
+This is Peugeot's Euro6.2-compatible entry in the volume medium-range van sector, where VW Transporters, Vauxhall Vivaros, Mercedes Vitos, Renault Trafics and Ford Transit Custom models rule the roost.
 Taking on this lot isn't something you'd want to do single-handed, so the French brand has chosen to share this design not only with its partner Citroen's Dispatch model, but also with Toyota's Proace and Fiat's Talento: all these vans share the same platform.
 The previous generation version of this vehicle didn't significantly trouble the main players in this segment.
 This MK3 model though, has got itself sorted out, with more sophisticated design and larger load volumes that rival anything in the class.
 You get clever design, proven engines and low running costs in a package that certainly works on paper.
 Whether it'll cut the mustard day-in-day-out though is what we're here to find out.